 Representation of skaters Mark Tuitert and Niels Kerstholt and sports trade union EU Athletes as third parties in the appeal proceedings at the Court of Justice in Luxembourg against the decision of the European Commission on the admission rules of the International Skating Union (ISU);

-Representation of Eredivisie Media & Marketing (Fox Sports) as third party in KPN and CAIW appeal proceedings against a decision by ACM on the exploitation of Dutch premier league football matches;
+Representation of Eredivisie Media & Marketing (Fox Sports) as third party in KPN and CAIW appeal proceedings against a decision by ACM on the exploitation of the broadcasting rights for Dutch premier league football matches;

 Representation of the Portuguese company Fapricela in cartel damage proceedings (follow-on cartel case) in relation to the (alleged) prestressing steel cartel.